 As you can see, most of these herbs offer support in more than one area of psychological distress that Lyme patients often endure, making them exceptionally useful in many cases.
 However, please remember to consult with your doctor or a healthcare professional before adding any new herbs or supplements to your protocol.

 Feeling depressed may signal dissatisfaction with your life circumstances, as opposed to a clinical health issue that needs fixing on a biological level using medicine.
 Treatment for the latter is typically targeted towards action that directly makes an internal shift in and of itself.
-The former is potentially best approached with action oriented towards improvement externally in areas of your life you are unsatisfied with, indirectly making an internal shift to ease depression.
+The former is potentially best approached with action oriented towards improvement… Continue reading How to Use Depression to Be More Productive and Positive

 there are tons of apps you can use on your phone to help you improve your yoga poses and balance Continue reading 5 Tips To Make Your Yoga Routine More Tech Savvy